glFusion/membership/README.md

   settings are saved, the membership data is updated.
 Any member who was linked to the account being saved is also updated.

-- When a new site user logs in for the first time, a system message is displayed encouraging them to visit the membership area to join the organization.
+- When a new site user logs in for the first time, a system message can be displayed encouraging them to visit the membership area to join the organization.
 To disable this behavior, create custom language files and set `$LANG_MEMBERSHIP['new_acct_msg']` to `''` (empty string).